JakebabyArthur/CheckpointC/README.md

 | **Max Drawdown**       | **–60.36%** |           –55% |
 | **Latest 6m Trend**    |     +36.84% |           +15% |

-* **Interpretation:** The ETF delivered extremely high compounded returns, with materially higher risk-adjusted performance (Sharpe 1.22 vs \~0.55 for S&P).
+* **Interpretation:** The ETF delivered extremely high compounded returns, with materially higher risk-adjusted performance (Sharpe 0.94 vs \~0.55 for S&P).
 * **Volatility:** Beta >1.5 highlights sensitivity to broad market moves; drawdowns match or exceed SPY during crises.
-* **Risk gate utility:** The six-month trend filter would have delayed exposure in downturns such as 2008 or COVID onset.
+* **Risk gate utility:** The six-month trend filter would have delayed exposure in downturns such as COVID onset.

 ---